| | | | | | |

 Red Potato Salad

-Red potato salad is made with a sour cream and dill based dressing.
-To adjust this recipe just use ½ cup of mayo + ½ sour cream.
-And substitute the celery seed for dried dill.
+Red potato salad is made with a sour cream and dill-based dressing.
+Use ½ cup of mayo + ½ sour cream to adjust this recipe.
+Substitute the celery seed for dried dill.

 Loaded Potato Salad

-This recipe also calls for sour cream, use ½ cup of mayo + ½ sour cream.
-Take out the celery seed and add in 6 sliced of crumbled bacon and 3 hard-boiled eggs (optional)
+This recipe also calls for sour cream.
+Use ½ cup of mayo + ½ sour cream.
+Take out the celery seed and add in 6 slices of crumbled bacon and 3 hard-boiled eggs (optional)

 Potato Salad With No Mustard